Jonathan's Astronomy Page

 Globular Clusters

-• Shape, Core location (e.g. Core is centered to NW of cluster), bright areas
+• Shape, Core location (e.g. Core is centered to NW of cluster), bright areas, number of stars.

 • Unresolved - looks like a nebula with no stars.